duxsco/gentoo-installation/docs/rescue_system.md

 !!! info
-    A [feature request](https://gitlab.com/systemrescue/systemrescue-sources/-/issues/292) has been opened to get the rescue system support "measured boot".
+    A [feature request](https://gitlab.com/systemrescue/systemrescue-sources/-/issues/292) has been opened to have SystemRescueCD support "measured boot".

-While we are still on SystemRescueCD and not in chroot, download and customise the SystemRescueCD .iso file.
+While we are still on SystemRescueCD and not within chroot, download the SystemRescueCD .iso file and create a customised one out of it.

 ## 4.1.
 Downloads And Verification